 In a medium bowl whisk together the flour, salt and baking soda.
 Add the dry mixture to the butter mixture and mix on low until the flour is just incorporated.
 Fold in the chocolate chips with a spatula or wooden spoon.

-Now is a good time to preheat your oven to 350°.
 Cover and chill the dough in the refrigerate for at least 30 minutes.
 You must not skip this step, if the dough is too warm the cookies will spread like thin crepes.
+Once the cookies have chilled, preheat the oven to 350°.
 Line cookie sheets with Silpat mats or parchment paper and scoop cookies with a small scoop or larger scoop for big boy cookies.
 Place 2 inches apart and sprinkle each ball with with sea salt.

 Bake for 10 to 12 minutes, depending on the size of dough balls.
 Rotate the trays halfway through.